Natural Health & Wellness

 4 questions.
 Get the 3 foods most likely to move your specific toxic load, with dosing and how to use them — tailored to your archetype and diet.

-The 14 foods that actually move metals
+The 14 foods that move metals

 1. Chlorella (broken cell wall variety)

 The single most-studied food-grade binder for mercury, lead, and arsenic.
-The catch: regular chlorella has an indigestible cell wall that locks the chlorophyll and binding sites inside — broken cell wall variety is the only form your gut can actually use.
+The catch: regular chlorella has an indigestible cell wall that locks the chlorophyll and binding sites inside — broken cell wall variety is the only form your gut can use.
 A 2022 study in Nutrients (PMID 36006134) documented its binding affinity for mercury when paired with active mobilizers.

 How to use: Start at 1g daily, ramp to 3-5g, take with meals.
 Look for “broken cell wall” or “cracked cell wall” on the label.